 The Denver Mint is one of the most historic buildings in Colorado.
 Listed on the national and Denver historic register, it’s modeled after the Medici Riccardi Palazzo, a Renaissance palace located in Florence, Italy.
 It’s one of the top ten places to visit in the metro area.

 - Numismatic products, such as annual uncirculated coin sets

 United States Mint Tour at Denver Facility

-Free guided tours are offered year round.
+Free guided tours are offered year-round.
 See how the United States Government produces billions of coins every year.
 There’s a Mint Gift Shop, with unique souvenirs and historic coins.
 Everyone on the tour gets a free bag of shredded dollars.
 Six tours are typically held per day, lasting about 45 minutes.

-Only same day tours are available, first-come, fist-serve.
-Limit is five tickets per person.
-Peak times are all summer, Memorial Day through Labor Day, Spring Break in march, Thanksgiving, Christmas, and New Years.
-Visitors often come at 5am just to get their spot.
+Only same-day tours are available, first-come, first-serve.
+The limit is five tickets per person.
+Peak times are all summer, Memorial Day through Labor Day, Spring Break in March, Thanksgiving, Christmas, and New Year.
+Visitors often come at 5 am just to get their spot.